RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 ### Mutually exclusiveness

-The `NEEDS` keyword in the Module Manager is useful if you do not apply your RemoteTech tweaks for a player who has a particular mod.
-For example, you want your Kerbin-scope patch not to be applied when it is "detected" that another mod, SupersizeKerbin , is applying its Earth-scope patch to RemoteTech.
+The `NEEDS` keyword is useful if you do not want your tweaks to be applied for a player who has a particular mod.
+For example, your Kerbin-scope patch should not be applied when it is "detected" that another mod, SupersizeKerbin, is applying its Earth-scope patch to RemoteTech.

 ```
 @RemoteTechSettings:NEEDS[!SupersizeKerbin]:FOR[ExampleMod] {...}